yusufkaratoprak/jekyll-serif-theme/index.md

-"Helping Our Clients To Create Low Latency And Zero Downtime Architecture To Find BottleNecks, via Creating Alert And Notification Infrastructure
+"Helping Our Clients To Create Low Latency And Zero Downtime Architecture To Find BottleNecks, via Creating Alert And Notification Infrastructure"

  -SRE Manifest of KafkaCake Team